Journalist | Poet

-Samira began her journalism career in Dhaka, Bangladesh, covering the 2013 factory collapse, the country's ethnic and religious minorities, and its LGBT community.
 Her work appears in Reuters, NPR, Al Jazeera, Quartz, The Lily, AJ+, The Wire.in, Scroll.in, and the Dhaka Tribune among other publications.
-Her story was nominated for a 2018 South Asian Journalists Association award.
-She is the editor of the Bangladeshi Identity Project
+She is the editor of the Bangladeshi Identity Project.
+More here.

 A wall mural at a downtown cafe in Ho Chi Minh, May 2015.

 woke up to the new iOS that lets us choose "Dark Mode" whenever we want but jokes on them bc my mind is on dark mode all day erryday 🙃